gulkily/arkos/README.md

 ARK (Automated Resource Knowledgebase) revolutionizes resource management via automation.
 Using advanced algorithms, it streamlines collection, organization, and access to resource data, facilitating efficient decision-making.

-tl;dr. It'll be an open source interface for a local LLM app store utilizing long term memory for personalized requests.

-On [September 9, 2025](https://github.com/SGIARK/ARKOS/commit/38cace85d598ca59f2cfe525f358c8a76bb22f98), nmorgan eliminated the frontend code from this repo and moved it to [its own repo](https://github.com/SGIARK/arkos-webui).
-As a result, this repo now solely contains the backend.

 tl;dr. It'll be an open source interface for a local LLM agent building utilizing long term memory for personalized requests.
 We are primarily focusing on targeting MIT students for the time being.

 ## Languages and dependencies